VisActor/VTable/docs/assets/options/en/indicator/link-indicator-type.md

 #${prefix} indicators.link(string)

-Specify the column type as 'link', and the default columnType is 'text' if not specified
+Specify the column type as 'link', and the default cellType is 'text' if not specified

-##${prefix} columnType(string) = 'link'
+##${prefix} cellType(string) = 'link'

-Specify the column type as 'link', and the default columnType is 'text' if not specified
+Specify the column type as 'link', and the default cellType is 'text' if not specified

 {{ use: base-indicator-type(
     prefix = '##'+${prefix}